spatialthoughts/qgis-tutorials/source/docs/3/creating_landuse_map.rst

     .. image:: /static/3/creating_landuse_map/images/db19.png
        :align: center

-20. You will see some warning displayed in :guilabel:`Log` tab.
+20. Depending on your Processing settings, you will see some errors or warnings displayed in :guilabel:`Log` tab.
 The input layer has some invalid geometries and it is being skipped while running intersection.
 We will fix geometries of ``Zoning`` and ``Split Zoning`` layers before taking the intersection to extract all geometries.

     .. image:: /static/3/creating_landuse_map/images/db20.png
        :align: center